SovereignCloudStack/website/_i18n/en/_posts/blog/2023-12-15-scs-is-fun-to-operate.md

 ---
 layout: post
-title:  "SCS is fun to operate - how we think, R6 will look like"
+title:  "SCS is efficient to operate - how we think, R6 will look like"
 category: tech
 author:
   - "Felix Kronlage-Dammers"